-Why is ADM offering re:generations programs?
+Why is ADM re:generations™ offering incentives?

 Consumers, investors, governments and others are demanding reductions in greenhouse gas emissions and stronger environmental protections.
 As a result, all industries, including agriculture, have proactively begun to address these concerns.
 ADM is in a unique position to connect ag producers with consumers and demonstrate initiative and leadership on the environmental front.
-Our re:generations programs are one example of how we’re working with producers to help them successfully incorporate regenerative ag practices on their farms.
+ADM re:generations is one example of how we’re working with producers to help them successfully incorporate regenerative ag practices on their farms.
 By doing so, we seek to meet the immediate short-term environmental expectations from society, but also foster changes that create long-term benefits.
 Some examples of these benefits for producers include:

 • Create producer incentives through new market pathways